Updated July 27, 2023

 Competitive Advantage Example – 1

 Let us look at an example of competitive advantage, Tesla Incorporation.
-Tesla is a company that produces luxury cars and high tech technology.
-If you look at all the aspects of their business it can be said that they have no direct competitors in its industry and concerning its products and services.
+Tesla is a company that produces luxury cars and high-tech technology.
+Considering all aspects of their business, it can be asserted that Tesla has no direct competitors in its industry and concerning its products and services.
 This distinctiveness sets Tesla apart and establishes its unique position in the market.

 Tesla is known for investing most of its revenue in research and development activities.
-Their motive is mainly constantly to improve and make high tech personal transportation.
-They are trying to reduce the use of oil which is considered as the primary source of energy.
+Their motive is mainly constantly to improve and make high-tech personal transportation.
+Furthermore, they are trying to reduce the use of oil, considered the primary energy source.
 Apart from this, they are looking to automate everything.
-Tesla for all these reasons and more are also considered as a highly eco-friendly company.
-All these factors make Tesla stand out from its competitors and this is expected to stay the same in the future
+Among other reasons, Tesla’s commitment to environmental sustainability positions it as a highly eco-friendly company.
+These factors distinguish Tesla from its competitors, and this differentiation anticipates to persist in the future.

 Tesla has a focused strategy to stay in the luxury market.
 However, it is not going to be the same in the future.
 Tesla is looking at producing cars for personal use on a large global scale.
-They are planning to launch more affordable products to the common man like Model three.
-This will help Tesla get a stronger position in the market as competitors start increasing in this space
+They plan to launch more affordable products for the common man, like Model Three.
+This will help Tesla get a stronger position in the market as competitors start increasing in this space.

 Competitive Advantage Example – 2

 Apple products are known for having a differentiation advantage over all its competitors.
-They have the highest quality, newest technology, strong brand name, loyal customers, intuitive and interesting designs.
-Apple has always made a strong impactful choice on all its customers as well as its competitors by its impactful design and innovative structure.
-For this reason, now its competitors have started making designs, features, and technology very similar to Apple.
-Apple can also be considered as a luxury product
+They have the highest quality, the newest technology, a strong brand name, loyal customers, and intuitive and interesting designs.
+Apple has always made a strong, impactful choice for all its customers and competitors through its innovative design and structure.
+For this reason, its competitors have started making designs, features, and technology very similar to Apple.
+Apple can also be considered as a luxury product.

 Similar to our previous example of Tesla, Apple also invests a lot of revenue in research and development for developing new products.
-One more factor which differentiates Apple from its competitors is they don’t produce products in volumes as their competitors do.
-Their products are created carefully to provide highest customer satisfaction
+Another factor differentiating Apple from its competitors is that they don’t produce products in volume as their competitors do.
+They carefully create their products to ensure the highest level of customer satisfaction.

-This strategy has given them an edge over its competitors and it lets them sell their products at a much higher price than the same product made by the competitors in the market.
-They have been able to do this over the years without taking a hit on the profit margins or market share.
+This strategy has given them an edge over its competitors, and it lets them sell their products at a much higher price than the products made by the competitors in the market.
+They have done this over the years without taking a hit on the profit margins or market share.

 All these factors make Apple the luxury brand that it is today